 Looking at the work of our latest pantheon recipient, filmmaker Richard Linklater, you can see that he understands the power of this.
 The BFI puts it succinctly: “If cinema is the art of time passing, then Linklater is proving to be one of its most actively engaged and thoughtful directors.”

-Going back to his earliest work, he has explored the notion of time and its passing, and the illusions of its stillness amongst purposelessness.
-The one day, the nine-year gaps, the stories without traditional narrative curves and shapes, these allow for the contemplative and concentrated, amongst awkward notions of mortality and growth, real and imagined.
+Going back to his earliest work, writer and director Richard Linklater has explored the notion of time and its passing, and the illusion that it stops without purposefulness.
+The one day time span of, and nine-year gaps between his ‘Before Sunrise’ trilogy, as well as films like Slacker, lack traditional narrative curves and shapes.
+This allow us to contemplate the nature of time, amongst awkward notions of mortality and real or imagined growth.

-Boyhood, arguably his tour-de-force – although this writer loves School of Rock with a deep and abiding passion – is fascinating in any number of ways.
+Boyhood, released in 2014, arguably his tour-de-force – although this writer loves School of Rock with a deep and abiding passion – is fascinating in any number of ways.